Intermittent Inverse-Square L\'evy Walks are Optimal for Finding Targets of All Sizes: Introduction

+In this context, it is natural to ask the following question: which natural conditions would make L\'evy walks, and particularly Cauchy walks, a favorable foraging strategy?
+Conclusive answers to this question already exist with respect to one-dimensional topologies \cite{Lomholt,Viswanathan2}.
+For example, Lomholt et al.~\cite{Lomholt} restricted attention to {\em intermittent} strategies \cite{Review-inter,reynolds2006intermittent}, in which detection is possible only at the short pauses between random steps and not while moving ballistically.
+By comparing to other intermittent strategies, the authors argued that the intermittent Cauchy walk is an optimal search strategy in finite one-dimensional terrains.
+Regarding two-dimensional terrains, extensive simulations by Humphries and Sims~\cite{humphries2014optimal} suggested that Cauchy walks are somewhat favorable when foraging under heterogeneous prey distributions.
+However, until now there has not been any rigorous argument identifying any type of circumstances in two dimensional terrains that make L\'evy walks, of any kind, advantageous.

+In this paper, we prove that in finite two-dimensional domains, the (truncated) intermittent Cauchy walk is an optimal search strategy when the goal is to quickly find targets of arbitrary sizes.
+Other L\'evy walks may perform as well as the Cauchy walk, however, to do so they must be tuned to the size of the target.
+In fact, we prove that every intermittent L\'evy walk other than Cauchy is extremely inefficient with respect to a large range of target sizes.
+In contrast, and remarkably, the intermittent Cauchy walk stands out as the only intermittent process that is efficient across all target scales without the need for any adaptation.

-The current study proposes a different criteria to evaluate the performances of search strategies, focusing on their ability to quickly locate targets of unpredictable sizes.
-This is motivated by the fact that searching for targets that significantly vary in size prevails in multiple contexts, including ones for which L\'evy patterns have been reported.
-To name a few examples, this occurs when marine predators search for patches of fish~\cite{MarinePredator}, bees search for assemblages of flowers \cite{bees}, swarming bacteria search for food concentrations \cite{ariel2015swarming}, immune cells search for bacterial infections \cite{Tcell}, and even when the eye scans the visual field \cite{eyes}.
+Robustness to target scales is expected to yield fitness advantages as searching for targets that significantly vary in size is prevalent in biology, including in scenarios where L\'evy patterns have been reported.
+To name a few examples, this occurs when marine predators search for fish patches~\cite{MarinePredator,MarinePredatorEnvironment}, albatrosses forage on patches of squid and fish~\cite{weimerskirch2007seabirds}, bees search for assemblages of flowers~\cite{bees}, fruit flies explore their landscape \cite{reynolds2007free}, marine dinoflagellate search for patches of phytoplankton \cite{bartumeus2003helical}, swarming bacteria search for food concentrations \cite{ariel2015swarming}, T-cells search for an invasion of pathogens \cite{Tcell}, and even when the eye scans the visual field \cite{eyes}.

-In principle, as larger targets often entail higher rewards, an animal could benefit from optimizing the search with respect to such targets.
-However, tuning the intermittent search for larger targets may potentially cause inefficiency with respect to finding smaller, possibly more abundant, targets.
-For example, in the non-intermittent setting, the ballistic strategy seems to find targets extremely fast \cite{Viswanathan2}.
-However, as we shall show, in the intermittent setting, while this strategy is efficient at finding very large targets it is highly inefficient at finding small targets.
-Conversely, an intermittent walk with very small steps is close to a Brownian motion, and is hence very slow at going far away, and thus, as we shall show, inefficient at finding large targets.
-Overall, when targets appear in unpredictable sizes, it is unclear which intermittent strategy is best to employ.

-\subsection{Model}
+\section{Model}